“Over 125 investigations into Israeli Espionage in America… stopped due to political pressure.”…FBI Counter Intel Officer John Cole

 Philip Giraldi, a former CIA Officer, is the Executive Director of the Council for the National Interest.
 His “Deep Background” column appears every month exclusively in The American Conservative.
 Phil also did a wide variety of media interviews: Russia Today, Croatian Television, NPR Los Angeles, and Antiwar radio.
 In September, he will be a featured speaker at Congressman Ron Paul’s Political Action Conference in Reno.

-Posted by Jim W. Dean on June 8, 2011, With 0 Reads, Filed under Corruption, Foreign Policy, Government, Legislation, Politics.
+Posted by Jim W. Dean, Managing Editor on June 8, 2011, With 0 Reads, Filed under Corruption, Foreign Policy, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.